canonical/postgresql-k8s-operator/docs/how-to/upgrade/perform-a-minor-upgrade.md

 Make sure there are no errors in the Juju output.

-This action will configure the charm to minimize the amount of primary switchover, among other preparations for the upgrade process.
+This action will configure the charm to minimise the amount of primary switchover, among other preparations for the upgrade process.
 After successful execution, the charm is ready to be upgraded.

 ## Step 4: Upgrade